Old Farnhamians' Association

 ______________________________________________

-LtoR: Dudley Coakes, Chris Nash, Duncan McGregor, Chris Slyfield, John Weakley & Ian Sargeant
+LtoR: Dudley Coakes, Chris Nash, Duncan McGregor, Chris Slyfield, Tony Hayward, John Weakley & Ian Sargeant

 20 February, 2008